As a student at Indiana University business school, I remember going to several industry-sponsored panels on “Corporate vs. Consulting.”

-Consulting: You’ll obtain a lot of experience across many clients in a short time period.
-You’ll work long hours, travel to where the clients are, and in the process rise through the ranks or burn out and take an exit ramp to a corporate role.
+Consulting: You’ll obtain a lot of experience with many clients in a short period.
+You’ll work long hours, travel to where the clients are, rise through the ranks, burn out, and take an exit ramp to a corporate role.

 Corporate: You’ll go deep at a single company, build specialized skills, and take ownership of processes and capabilities end-to-end.
 However, being “closer to the ground” comes with corporate politics, job rotations, and limiting experiences within a company/industry.

-My decision: in the winter of 2001, I chose the corporate route for a few reasons.
+My decision: I chose the corporate route in the winter of 2001 for a few reasons.
 First, I was interested in the pharmaceutical industry.
-I was intrigued by building deep and varied expertise in an industry.
-Lastly, I wanted to build and run things while seeing the full picture end-to-end.
+I was intrigued by building deep and varied expertise in one sector.
+Lastly, I wanted to build and run things while seeing the whole picture end-to-end.

-Late in my senior year, I felt some reassurance that my bet was solid as the bubble burst sent some of the consulting industry into a tailspin with several of my classmates receiving rescinded offers weeks before graduation.
+Late in my senior year, I felt some reassurance that my bet was solid.
+The bubble burst sent some of the consulting industry into a tailspin, with several of my classmates receiving rescinded offers weeks before graduation.

-I needed to decide whether to go independent, join a firm, or build a firm.
+I needed to decide whether to go independent, join a firm, or build one.
 In some ways, I did a combination of all 3 in that order.
-I formed an LLC and picked up some clients, subcontracted with big consulting, and found a business partner that complimented my skillset.
+I formed an LLC, picked up some clients, subcontracted with big consulting, and found a business partner that complimented my skillset.
 Our partnership became a superpower even when, at times, we drove each other crazy (in a hindsight-20:20-valuable-diversity-of-thought sort of way).

 Over the last four years, we have grown the number of employees within the firm to double digits.
-Our revenue has also given us the opportunity to invest a significant amount into people, experiences, and learning; I don’t believe this could be attained by any one of the options I had when I was choosing between consulting and going corporate.
+Our revenue has also allowed us to invest a significant amount into people, experiences, and learning; I don’t believe this could be attained by any of the options I had when I was choosing between consulting and going corporate.

 We have strategically built on the strengths from our corporate career experience (while erasing all the things we loathed).
-Similarly, we built upon the consulting elements we loved (as both consumers and conductors of consulting) while vaporizing the elements that we saw as waste.
+Similarly, we built upon the consulting elements we loved (as both consumers and conductors of consulting) while vaporizing the aspects we saw as waste.

 My path from two decades in the corporate workforce to consulting is not typical, yet I wouldn’t go back and change it if I could.
-I think the experience and the company we have built at Reveal Risk is unique and a wonderful experience.
+I think the experience and the company we have built at Reveal Risk are unique and wonderful.
 It’s a chance to attain the best of both worlds and be part of a high growth/high impact team that serves Fortune 50, 100, and 1000 clients – plus a range of small and mid-size businesses.